jhargett1/keeper-app-react/README.md

 ## Structure

-- `index.js` - Entry point that renders App component
+- `index.js` - Entry point that renders App
-- `App.js` - Main App component that renders Header, Puns, and Footer
+- `App.js` - Main App component that holds state and logic
-- `Header.js` - Header component
+- `CreateArea.js` - Form to add new notes
-- `Footer.js` - Footer component
+- `Note.js` - Individual note component

-The App component maps over the puns array and renders a Pun component for each one, passing the pun info as props.
+The App component manages an array of notes in state.
+It passes add and delete functions to child components.

 ## Functionality

-This app displays a list of programming-related puns with some fake data.
-Each pun has a title and punchline.

-For example:

-- "Hardware vs Software" - You can hit your hardware with a hammer, but you can only curse at your software.

-- "JavaScript" - Why was the JavaScript developer sad?
-Because they didn't Node how to Express themselves.
+This app allows users to add and delete notes.

+To add a note, enter a title and content in the form and click "Add".
+This will add the new note to state in App.js.

+To delete a note, click the "Delete" button on the note.
+This will trigger a delete function in App.js that filters the note out of state.

-In the future, this could be expanded into a more fully featured pun collection app by adding things like:
+In the future, this app could be expanded by:

-- Pun input/editing
-- User accounts
+- Adding user accounts
-- Backend for data persistence
-- Search/filter puns

-But for now it simply displays some hardcoded pun data in a list.
+- Storing notes in a database
+- Adding rich text editing

+But the core functionality is set up - adding and deleting notes.

 ## License